colabottles/toddl/posts/an-open-challenge.md

 What about people who just get tired of seeing people act like complete asses in a public venue when they are liquored up way past their point of handling booze?

 Do you have problems that **YOU** need alcohol becaue you are dependent on it?
+Look inward and ask yourselves are you partaking too much?
+Of course you'll say no, but if you're feeling like shit the day after or even days later or even a week later when you're not in the environment, you may want to talk to someone..

 ### Sit Down and Shut Up!